frantisekfarka/CoALP/README.md

 > cabal install --enable-tests

 ## Input format
-Interpreter expect file whith extension /.logic/ that contains a set of clauses.
+Interpreter expect file with extension /.logic/ that contains a set of clauses.
 Predicates can be marked inductive or coinductive.
 If unmarked predicate is considered to be coinductive.
 Comments are denoted by a '%'.
 An example of input program: